Inishka/assessment/README.md

 <br/>

 ### 1. Requirements
-Create a single page dashboard application to explore the neo4j data and extract userful information for the users.
+Create a single page dashboard application to explore the neo4j data and extract useful information for the users.

 a.
 Preferred technology stack (submissions with other relevant technologies will also be evaluated):
   <br />&emsp;i.
 Backend: Python django